CSE142/sp21-CSE142L-final-starter/README2.md

 1. Specified function names for each of the threading strategies to make it clearer what you should measure.
 2. Fixed line numbers reference to `stabilize.cpp`.
 3. Add instructions for fixing the loop bound on  `calc_grads_thread_baseline_nn`.
+4. Clarifications on how to implement each version of `calc_grads_thread_baseline`.
+5. Clarified several of the questions.

 ## New Command `--run-by-proxy`